amantoppo1739/E-commerce-NEK-Brand/SETUP.md

 ### Database Connection Issues

 - Verify your `DATABASE_URL` is correct
-- Check that your Supabase project is active
+- Check that your Neon project is active
-- Ensure your IP is allowed (Supabase allows all by default)
+- Neon allows connections from all IPs by default

 ### Email Not Sending